Drive-by memorial to mark first anniversary of deadly explosion in Farmington

-People will be able to drive by at about 10 a.m. and see a static display, memorial set up at the former Leap Enrichment Advancing People building site at 313 Farmington Falls Road.
-People are asked to stay in their vehicles to see the memorial that will include a wreath, fire apparatus and banners.
+People will be able to drive by at about 10 a.m. and see a memorial set up at the former Life Enrichment Advancing People Inc. building site at 313 Farmington Falls Road.

+Those who visit the LEAP Inc. site are asked to stay inside their automobiles as they view the memorial, which is to include a wreath, firefighting equipment and banners.

-“The Town of Farmington, including all of the emergency response and public safety entities, wanted to provide some way for everyone to participate in remembering this event, and to honor and recognize the sacrifice that Captain (Michael) Bell made on September 16, 2019.
-This year, due to COVID restrictions, a large organized event is simply not possible,” according to Capt.
-Robb Couture, public information officer for the South Portland Fire Department who is helping with the event.
+“The town of Farmington, including all of the emergency response and public safety entities, wanted to provide some way for everyone to participate in remembering this event, and to honor and recognize the sacrifice that Capt.
+(Michael) Bell made on Sept.
+16, 2019,” said Capt.
+Robb Couture, public information officer for the South Portland Fire Department, who is helping with the event.

+“This year, due to COVID restrictions, a large, organized event is simply not possible.”

+Bell, 68, died at the scene and six other firefighters and a LEAP maintenance worker were either seriously or critically injured.

 Bell’s younger brother, Ron Bell of Farmington, recently posted on his Facebook page about the tragedy that changed his life.